I heard one of the best ever Blogging Success Stories at the Social Media Tourism Symposium. Lauren

 How long ago did you get on Instagram and why?

 I downloaded Instagram after reading a blog post that said Instagram is more fun than Facebook.
-As a total Facebook addict at the time I had to see what the fuss was about.
+As a total Facebook addict when I had to see what the fuss was about.

 I downloaded the Instagram app in August 2011 and uploaded a few silly pics before getting involved in a community and learning about liking, commenting and hash tagging.
 Armed with just my iPhone and the great camera app “Hipstamatic” I soon found myself going out on mini photo expeditions and getting hooked on Instagram.
 Before this I had never taken a creative photo in my life.